-Specialization: transport, transport equipment and technologies.
-Winner of the Yessenov Scholarship.
+Specialization: Transport, Transport Equipment and Technologies.
+Recipient of the Yessenov Scholarship.

 Amina is 25, she is from Ust-Kamenogorsk, where she was born.
 The second-year master’s degree student at the D. Serikbayev East Kazakhstan Technical University is studying transport equipment and technologies.
 Being an enthusiast in self-development and self-actualisation, she does not shy away from challenges.
 Having won the competition for the Shakhmardan Yessenov Foundation scholarship, she was able to hire her own tutor and prepare for her IELTS exam.
 What is the Kazakhstani woman going to do after completing her master’s degree?